Keki N. Daruwalla: Career

-He won the Sahitya Akademi Award, given by the Sahitya Akademi, India's National Academy of Letters, in 1984 and returned the same award in October, 2015 in protest and with a statement that "The organisation Sahitya Akademi has failed to speak out against ideological collectives that have used physical violence against authors".
+He won the Sahitya Akademi Award, given by the Sahitya Akademi, India's National Academy of Letters, in 1984 and returned the same award in October 2015 in protest and with a statement that "The organisation Sahitya Akademi has failed to speak out against ideological collectives that have used physical violence against authors".
 Daruwalla did not take back his award even after Sahitya Akademi passed a resolution condemning the attacks on rational thinkers.
 In an interview to The Statesman, Daruwalla expanded on why he did not take back his award, saying "what you do, you do once and you can’t be seen as giving back an award and then taking it back."
 He received the Commonwealth Poetry Prize for Asia in 1987.
 Nissim Ezekiel commented "Daruwalla has the energy of the lion".

+Death

+Daruwalla died from pneumonia on 26 September 2024, at the age of 87.